GXtechnic/Scripts/README.md

 # Welcome to our Scripts repository

-This repository will contain all of the scripts and related information that we used as part of this project.
+This repository contains all of the scripts and related scripting information that we used during this project.
 The scripts included for our basic Ubuntu setup are scripts from the [Computer Setup Instructions](https://codefellows.github.io/setup-guide/).
-This was used as part of our lab 5 in ops-102d8.
+These were used as part of [Code Fellows'](https://www.codefellows.org/) curriculum in [Ops-102d8 "Introduction to Computer Operations".](https://www.codefellows.org/courses/ops-102/intro-to-computer-operations/)

-These scripts help with efficiency and quickly being able to replicate systems, settings, etc. to our standards and practices.
-The included scripts were mainly used for quick setup of the Ubuntu Desktop that we are using as a server for this project as well as some of the employee user machines.
-It runs and installs all of the basic preferences to be up and running with virtual machines capabilities as well as remote connection enabled.
+Creating scripts increases efficiency, resulting in being able to quickly replicate systems, settings, etc. to our standards and practices.
+Our scripts were primarily used for configuring the automation of tasks to support Globex's Network Infrastrucutre.
+Automation not only reduces the time it takes to perform repetitive tasks, it also reduces errors sustained during the repeated performance of those tasks.

 <br>